MuhnnadQatanani1/classes-in-OOP/README.md

 ### When to Use a Subclass

 1-When creating a more specific version of a general-purpose class.

 2-To add or modify functionalities that are unique to the subclass.

 3-When leveraging polymorphism to handle objects of different subclasses uniformly.

 ---
-## Subclass: Car
-### What is a Subclass?
-A **subclass**   is a class that inherits from a superclass.
-It inherits the superclass's attributes and methods while adding its own unique features or behaviors.
-Subclasses can also override methods to provide specific implementations.
-### Why Use a Subclass?
-**Specialization**: Allows subclasses to specialize and extend the functionality of the superclass.
-**Flexibility**: Enables the creation of more specific classes based on general-purpose superclasses.
-**Polymorphism**:  Facilitates dynamic method binding and flexible code design.

-### When to Use a Subclass

-1-When creating a more specific version of a general-purpose class.
-2-To add or modify functionalities that are unique to the subclass.
-3-When leveraging polymorphism to handle objects of different subclasses uniformly.
----

 ## Key OOP Concepts
 **Encapsulation**: Bundling data and methods that operate on the data within classes.

 **Inheritance**: Mechanism where one class (subclass) inherits properties and behaviors from another (superclass).

 **Polymorphism**: Ability to treat objects of different subclasses through a common superclass interface.

 **Abstraction**: Hiding complex implementation details and exposing only the necessary parts of an object.

 ---

 ## Benefits of Using These Class Types

 **Code Reusability**: Superclasses allow defining common functionalities once and reusing them across multiple subclasses.

 **Maintainability**: Centralizing shared code in superclasses makes it easier to manage and update functionalities.

 **Flexibility and Scalability**: Subclasses can extend and customize base functionalities.

 **Security and Integrity**: Final classes ensure critical classes remain unaltered.

 **Improved Organization**: Clear hierarchical structures make the codebase more organized and easier to navigate.

 ---

 ## Getting Started
 **Prerequisites**
 Java Development Kit (JDK): Ensure that JDK 8 or higher is installed on your machine.

 IDE or Text Editor: Use an IDE like IntelliJ IDEA, Eclipse, or a text editor like VS Code.

 ---

 ## Conclusion